 Adams State University is an accredited institutional member of the National Association of Schools of Music.
-The Department of Music offers Bachelor of Arts degrees in music education (K-12) and music with emphases in liberal arts, music business, music performance, or music composition.
+The Department of Music offers Bachelor of Arts degrees in music education (K-12) and music with emphases in liberal arts, music business & recording, music performance, or music composition.
 Students in any area of emphasis will have the preparation and background necessary to succeed in their chosen fields.

 MUS 103: Intro to Music Technology (1 hours)